-Name Value Allow user to override connection Lock down this connection Network access is limited until thi VPN only access option on the co is connection is established.
-This option is available only when the Always-on Pulse Client option or onnection set is checked. connection control the established connection through the Pulse client window.
-Under stealth mode, user or seamlessly without any user interaction.
-V users see the stealth mode connection in the Pulse client window.
-End user will only see the connection Advanced connection details and will not have any other actionable controls.
-This can be used for 0
+Туре E: Connect Secure or Policy Secure (L3) ✓ Options: Name Value Allow user to override connection policy Allows user to modify connection state.
+Lock down this connection Network access is limited until this connection is established.
+This option is available only when the Always-on Pulse Client option or VPN only access option on the connection set is checked.
+Enable stealth mode on this connection User will not be able to see and control the established connection through the Pulse client window.
+Under stealth mode, user or machine authentication happens seamlessly without any user interaction. &gt; Show stealth connection to users When enabled, the end user can see the stealth mode connection in the Pulse client window.
+End user will only see the connection status and an option to view the Advanced connection details and will not have any other actionable controls.
+This can be used for troubleshooting purposes.
+L. Support Remote Access (Connect Secure) or LAN Access (Policy Secure) on this connection Uncheck only if the connection is not used for Connect Secure or Policy Secure services (e.g Server is used for Pulse Collaboration only). $\checkmark$